-- 7.13.4.7.13.6.
-As required by 42 CFR §438.6(1), §438.230(a) and § 438.230(b)(1),(2),(3) the MCO shall be responsible to oversee all subcontractors' performance and shall be held accountable for any function and responsibility that it delegates to any subcontractor, including, but not limited to: - 7.13.4.1.
-All provider subcontracts must fulfill the requirements of 42 CFR Part 438 that are appropriate to the service or activity delegated under the subcontract; - 7.13.4.2.7.13.6.2.
-DHH shall have the right to review and approve or disapprove any and all provider subcontracts entered into for the provision of any services under this RFP;- - 7.13.4.3.7.13.6.3.
-Prior to executing a network provider agreement, Tthe MCO must evaluate the prospective provider's and/or subcontractor's qualifications and ability to perform the activities to be delegated; - 7.13.4.4.7.13.6.4.
-The MCO must have a written agreement between the MCO and the subcontractor that specifies the activities and reporting responsibilities delegated to the subcontractor; and provides for revoking delegation or imposing other sanctions if the subcontractor's performance is inadequate; - 7.13.4.5.
-The MCO shall monitor the subcontractor's performance on an ongoing basis and subject it to formal review according to a periodic schedule consistent with industry standards; - 7.13.4.6.7.13.6.6.
-The MCO shall identify deficiencies or areas for improvement, and take corrective action; and - 7.13.4.7.
-The MCO shall specifically deny payments to subcontractors for Provider Preventable Conditions. - 7.13.5.7.13.7.
-The MCO shall submit all major subcontracts, excluding provider subcontracts, for the provision of any services under this RFP to DHH for prior review and approval.
-DHH shall have the right to review and approve or disapprove any and all provider subcontracts entered into for the provision of any services under this RFP. - 7.13.6.7.13.8.
-Notification of amendments or changes to any provider subcontract which, in accordance with Section 7.6 of this RFP, materially affects this Contract, shall be provided to DHH prior to the execution of the amendment in accordance with Section 23.1 of this RFP. - 7.13.7.7.13.9.
+- 7.13.6.
+As required by 42 CFR §438.6(1), §438.230(a) and § 438.230(b)(1),(2),(3) the MCO shall be responsible to oversee all subcontractors' performance and shall be held accountable for any function and responsibility that it delegates to any subcontractor, including, but not limited to: - 7.13.6.1.
+All provider subcontracts must fulfill the requirements of 42 CFR Part 438 that are appropriate to the service or activity delegated under the subcontract; - 7.13.6.2.
+LDH shall have the right to review and approve or disapprove any and all provider subcontracts entered into for the provision of any services under this RFP. - 7.13.6.3.
+Prior to executing a network provider agreement, the MCO must evaluate the prospective provider's and/or subcontractor's qualifications and ability to perform the activities to be delegated; - 7.13.6.4.
+The MCO must have a written agreement between the MCO and the subcontractor that specifies the activities and reporting responsibilities delegated to the subcontractor; and provides for revoking delegation or imposing other sanctions if the subcontractor's performance is inadequate; - 7.13.6.5.
+The MCO shall monitor the subcontractor's performance on an ongoing basis and subject it to formal review according to a periodic schedule consistent with industry standards; - 7.13.6.6.
+The MCO shall identify deficiencies or areas for improvement, and take corrective action; and - 7.13.6.7.
+The MCO shall specifically deny payments to subcontractors for Provider Preventable Conditions. - 7.13.7.
+The MCO shall submit all major subcontracts, excluding provider subcontracts, for the provision of any services under this RFP to LDH for prior review and approval.
+LDH shall have the right to review and approve or disapprove any and all provider subcontracts entered into for the provision of any services under this RFP. - 7.13.8.
+Notification of amendments or changes to any provider subcontract which, in accordance with Section 7.11 of this RFP, materially affects this Contract, shall be provided to LDH prior to the execution of the amendment in accordance with Section 25.1 of this RFP. - 7.13.9.
 The MCO shall not execute provider subcontracts with providers who have been excluded from participation in the Medicare and/or Medicaid program pursuant to §1128 of the Social Security Act (42 U.S.C. §1320a-7) or §1156 of the Social Security Act (42 U.S.C. §1320c-5) or who are otherwise barred from participation in the Medicaid and/or Medicare program.
 The MCO shall not enter into any relationship with anyone debarred, suspended or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation or from non-procurement activities under regulations issued under Executive Orders.